 It’s incredible to think that the most famous modern house in America — Fallingwater in Bear Run, Pennsylvania by Frank Lloyd Wright — turns 75 this year.
 I have toured it twice and it still looks contemporary and forward-thinking today.
-Thanks to Fallingwater (Rizzoli 2011) a new book of essays and sumptuous photographs edited by Fallingwater’s director, Lynda Waggoner, you can take an engrossing armchair tour.
+Thanks to Fallingwater (Rizzoli 2011) a book of essays and sumptuous photographs edited by Fallingwater’s director, Lynda Waggoner, you can take an engrossing armchair tour.
 Those cantilevered decks still inspire — though they have been strengthened over the years — but after three quarters of a century suspended over a waterfall anyone could use a little help!
 In fact, the chapter by the engineer Robert Silman, who did the artful and seamless strengthening job with post-tensioned concrete (he was part of the team that helped first responders to the World Trade Center analyze the stability of surrounding structures) is especially fascinating reading.
 (Wright photo courtesy Water history.org) Silman even quotes a letter from Frank to his client Edgar Kaufman, who had hired an engineer to second guess Wright’s own calculations: “You seem not to know how to treat a decent one [architect].
 I have put so much more into this house than you or any other client has a right to expect that if I haven’t your confidence — to hell with the whole thing.”
 Don’t mess with Texas, er Taliesin!
-Spring is a glorious time to tour the house — to do so contact the Western Pennsylvania Conservancy.
+Spring is a glorious time to tour the house.

 Spring Plan Sale and More Siting Advice